TNieminen/devops/vh3/README.md

 If you want to develop individual files against rabbit, you can initialize the service separately with `docker run -d -p 15672:15672 -p 5672:5672 --name rabbit-test-for-medium rabbitmq:3-management` and access it on the browser at `localhost:15672` with password and username = guest

+Using the services is however not supported out of the box without a Docker environment as of now, but this might be added later

 # Learnings and reflection